k-shushh/MediMitra-AI/README.md

 Example input:

 ```
-I have fever, headache, nausea and dizziness
+I have headache, nausea, visual disturbances and sensitivity to light
 ```

 ### 2. Symptom Extraction